Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Device Optimizations

 To demonstrate the utility and generalization capabilities of our generator models, we design power splitters with arbitrary splitting ratios.
 Specifically, we demonstrate two additional power splitters with splitting ratios of 30/70 and 10/90.
-Both devices share the same footprint as the initial 50/50 power splitter, namely $4.2 \times 4.2~\mu\text{m}^{2}$.
+Both devices share the same footprint as the initial 50/50 power splitter, namely $4.2 \times 4.2~\mu\text{m}^{2}$, and are optimized using the same latent space dimension of 18 × 18.
+For all three power splitters (50/50, 30/70, and 10/90), the output waveguide separation is designed to be $1.5~\mu$m, measured center to center between the two output waveguides.
 For the 30/70 power splitter, we select six uniformly-spaced wavelengths between 1500~nm and 1600~nm and set target operation at all wavelengths for a top port transmission of 30\% and a bottom port transmission of 70\%.
 As shown in Fig.~\ref{fig:figure5}(a), the optimization reduces the loss to $5 \times 10^{-4}$ after 150 iterations.
 Fig.~\ref{fig:figure5}(b) shows that the transmission varies between 27\% and 29\% at the top port, while it remains between 67\% and 69\% at the bottom port.
 The simulated insertion loss of this device is 0.11~dB at 1550~nm.
 For the 10/90 power splitter, we again select the same six wavelengths, targeting 10\% transmission at the top port and 90\% at the bottom port.
 After 150 iterations, the optimization converges to a minimum loss of $4 \times 10^{-4}$, as illustrated in Fig.~\ref{fig:figure5}(c).
 Fig.~\ref{fig:figure5}(d) shows that the top port transmission between 8\% and 10\%, while the bottom port transmission varies between 87\% and 89\%.
 The simulated insertion loss of this splitter is approximately 0.09~dB.
 In both optimizations, the local minimum emerges after 150 iterations, similar to the 50/50 power splitter.
 This consistency can be attributed to the identical latent space dimensions across the three cases.
 Fig.~\ref{fig:figure5}(e) presents the final geometry of the optimized 30/70 splitter, along with the normalized magnetic field magnitude from finite-difference frequency-domain (FDFD) simulations at three different wavelengths, illustrating how the input power distributes across the output ports.
 Similarly, Fig.~\ref{fig:figure5}(f) shows the geometry of the optimized 10/90 splitter and its normalized magnetic field magnitudes at three wavelengths, confirming the designed splitting behavior.
 These simulated field distributions verify the transmission behavior and the broad operation bandwidth of the optimized devices.